-Recently, Google released its Translation Toolkit enabling the translation of HTML and DOC files via an easy to use web portal that offers a WYSIWYG translation environment integrated with its Machine Translation engine.
+Recently, Google released its Translation Toolkit enabling the free translation of HTML and DOC files via an easy to use web portal that offers a WYSIWYG translation environment integrated with its Machine Translation engine.

 If you don’t mind correcting machine translations, or retyping the English source text when you need to revert back to English, then the environment will be a plus for the average translator that does not currently use computer aided translation (CAT) tools.

 Google smartly predicted that professional translators, which are a key crowd that Google wants to attract, will not be satisfied with just the machine translation option.
 So they included the ability to upload glossaries and translation memories.
 This helps produce more consistent and professional translations that machine translation cannot accomplish.

 The WYSIWYG translation environment is helpful to visualize the source and get a better idea of the overall context; it is better than translating HTML at the text level and deal with all the tags and code.
 But the limits in language pairs and supported file formats (I was very surprised that they are not supporting XML and that only English source was allowed), and the fact that you need to work online, quickly offset the gained benefits for the professional translator, who is used to using similar CAT tools without these limitations.